 Please read this entire document carefully before beginning your exam!

-This guide explains the objectives of the Offensive Security Defense Analyst (OSDA) certification exam.
+This guide explains the objectives of the OffSec Defense Analyst (OSDA) certification exam.

 You have 23 hours and 45 minutes to complete the exam.